 Capital subsidies alone may not suffice in ensuring the financial viability of the Project.
 It may, therefore, be necessary to provide development rights over real estate for generating additional revenue streams with a view to making the Project self-sustaining.
 It is expected that revenues from city side development will also cross-subsidise the Project operations and help reduce the burden on the users as well as the exchequer.
 This would also help in an integrated development of the Project as well as the neighbourhood areas.

+City side development can crosssubsidise user fees

 While allowing sufficient flexibility to the Concessionaire for exploitation of the earmarked land and spaces, the MCA stipulates some limits and restrictions to prevent excessive commercialisation of the real estate.
-The

-MCA also enables the Concessionaire to grant licences to third parties for the

-City side development can cross-subsidise user fees use of the real estate which would have to revert to the Government at the end of the concession period.
+The MCA also enables the Concessionaire to grant licences to third parties for the use of the real estate which would have to revert to the Government at the end of the concession period.